kendall3000/TwinScope/README.md

    - Navigate to File > Open and select the project directory.
    - Make your edits to the files as needed.
    - Save the changes.

+5. **Accessing the Server**: You will need the "Kendall-Kam-WebServer2024.pem" file to connect to the server at any point.
+Make sure you have this file available.

 ## Making Changes